 If you’re unfamiliar with the concept, a progressive dinner involves going from house to house, enjoying a different course at each location.
 With Progressive Eats, a theme is chosen each month, members share recipes suitable for a delicious meal or party, and you can hop from blog to blog to check them out.

-- Bakers Joy Non-Stick Spray (A staple in my pantry!)
+- Pam Baking Spray (A staple in my pantry!)

 - Large Angled Icing Spatula (Excellent tool for frosting cakes and brownies baked in sheet pans)